MCDM in real life problem solving for Choice or Ranking

 Among the few such mature systems, Analytic Hierarchic Process (or AHP in short) introduced by Prof. A L Saaty, is still the most popular and leading system used in many countries.

-Case example of multi-criteria decision making problem solving
+A real life story of multi-criteria decision making problem solving - Case Example

 Saturday being an off-day for both of us, me and my wife decided to have a dinner out.
 We do not do it often but from our previous experiences we knew most of the places.